HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimVertexing/Readme.md

 :::

+### Exercise 3

-3. So far, everything was done using "Monte-Carlo seeding", which gives the resolutions that we expect, in the absence of possible combinatoric issues.
+So far, everything was done using "Monte-Carlo seeding", which gives the resolutions that we expect, in the absence of possible combinatoric issues.
 The next step is to write a new `analysis.py` which starts from the reconstructed muons.

 ```shell
 cp examples/FCCee/tutorials/vertexing/analysis_Tau3Mu_MCseeded.py  examples/FCCee/tutorials/vertexing/analysis_Tau3Mu.py